 variations are endless.

-the other day to see if had attended last week’s
+day to see if had attended last week’s ceremony

 September 1943 was turbulent and confusing for Italians.
 The nation surrendered to the Allies on September 8, at which point Pietro Badoglio, who had succeeded the deposed Mussolini as head-of-state in July, 1943 (newspaper headline, photo) declared that the war would now continue on the side of the Allies and against the Germans and Italian Fascists.
 That plunged Italy into a civil war.

 The armistice of September 8 provided a strange episode—amusing in hindsight—having to do with the Isle of Capri.
 There were about 2500 members of the Italian Armed Forces on Capri at the time of the armistice.
 Obviously, they were now all part of the Allied command at war with their old allies, the Germans.

 Part of the terms of the armistice required the Italian naval contingent on Capri to move to Palermo, in Sicily.
 The Italian commander was unable to comply with the order because there simply wasn’t enough fuel left to run the ships that far.
 He sent a motorboat over to the Gulf of Salerno to advise the Allied commander of the situation; that is, the Italian forces on Capri weren’t making any sort of a Fascist last stand on Capri, nor were they refusing to surrender.
 They just had no fuel for the ships.

 Accordingly, on September 12, an Allied ship showed up at Capri to check out the situation.
 The Allied commander then—for reasons that are as obscure as they are silly—demanded a separate “unconditional surrender… [from] the Commanding Officer of the Axis Armed Forces on the Islands [sic] of Capri.”
 (The Allied commander may have been counting the Faraglioni, those two beautiful rocks 100 yards off shore, as separate islands.)